Hard to get mad at a young chicken. But they can be so dumb!

-Last spring we had tried repeatedly to coax our new hennies to venture outdoors.
-They’d spent their short lives huddled under a warming lamp and were afraid of anything but their gloomy four walls.
+Last spring we tried repeatedly to coax our new hennies to venture outdoors.
+They’d spent their entire short lives huddled under a warming lamp and were afraid of anything but their gloomy four walls.

 I had their permission to lure them as far as the door, those days.
 In fact, they ate from my hand at the door, but refused to exit.
-They eyed the outdoors with that silly, sidewise, one-eyed glare you get from a chicken.
+They eyed the outdoors with that silly, sideways, one-eyed glare you get from a chicken.

 Nope.
 Not going out there.

 The outdoors abounded with tempting, green treats, some of which I picked for them, to expand their experience and make them curious.